uahengojr/PowderWeightCalculator/README.md

 * _Diameter (cm)_ - graphite die diameter.
 * _Atom #_ - Number of atoms in unit cell.

-Made with <3 in L.A.
+Made with :heart: in L.A.